What's Goin' On - Harlan Enterprise

 FRIDAYS

 — Harlan Christian Church is hosting drive-in movies every Friday night in June and July in the parking lot of Southern Wholesale.
 Movies begin roughly at 9 p.m. and free concessions will be served.
 Tune your radio to 89.1 when you pull in.
 Contact Pastor Chris Wheeler for questions at 606-505-4002.
-Upcoming movies: Aladdin (June 19), Willy Wonka and the Chocolate Factory (June 26), Scoob (July 3), Sonic the Hedgehog (July 10), The Greatest Showman (July 17), Doolittle (July 24) and Frozen 2 (July 31).
+Upcoming movies: Doolittle (July 24) and Frozen 2 (July 31).

 SATURDAYS, SUNDAYS